deanturpin/superdean.com/complete.md

 The following builds are complete and/or sold on.

-## Omega 161.009 gold-plated

-Really nice dress watch, if a little small.
-Serial 22190717 (1965), cal 552, crown very worn, can _just_ see the Omega logo, stem not engaging, rotor a little worn.

-- [x] Service (external)
-- [x] New leather strap

 ## Omega 131.019 gold-plated (sold)

 30463681 (1970), cal 601, worn crown, 43-hour power reserve, crystal is loose,